trochford/Laminar/README.md

      - env
        Sets the shell variable $myReg .

+     - status
+       Provides the status of Vagrant, Docker Machine and Minikube.

      - stop
        Deactivates the underlying Laminar toolsets - used to free up compute resources on your physical machine.